Izenda7Series/docs-html/_sources/ui/doc_tenant_setup.rst.txt

 #.
 The tenant's information is displayed in the Details section.
 #.
 Edit the information.
 #.
 Click the Save button at the top, then OK in the confirmation pop-up.

-       Tenant ID and Tenant Name are required and unique and will be checked before saving.

 Deactivate Tenant
 -----------------